Schema for vertical declining dials: Use of Dialing rulers

 Foster is credited for producing a set of scales to assist in the laying out of the hour line on a dial.
 To use them SH and SD must already be known.
 The scales are placed on the SD line, and lines are drawn using the calculated SH value rather than the actual latitude.

 Zarbula method

 Zarbula is credited with the design of over a hundred sundials in Hautes Alpes and Piedmont.
 This region straddles the 45 ° parallel and as such his dials are a special case.
 He worked directly on the wall, and didn't require to know the latitude or the declination of the dial, these we found by observation.
 His dials were examples of frescos, and all gave five-minute accuracy.

 Laying out the dial

+Zarbula's method was one of observation rather than geometric construction.
+He did not need to know the latitude or declination of the wall, he did not use tables or calculations; he simply worked directly on the wall.
+All his dial were within 2° of the 45th parallel, simplifying the construction, and all gave five-minute accuracy.